 Sheep have glands which excrete lanolin to coat their wool and stop the fleece from becoming waterlogged.
 Sheep also can’t help picking up dirt, seeds, sticks and other bits and pieces in their fleece.
 We like to use the wool for clothing and many other things, but to do so, we need to clean the fleece after we have shorn a sheep.
-This cleaning is called fulling, tucking or walking/waulking.
+This is called fulling, walking/waulking or tucking.

-In the Bible we read about fulling and places where it was done in a few passages.
+A few Bible passages tell us about fulling and the places where it was done.

-When Hezekiah was king of Judah, we read of an invasion by Assyria.
-One army group was sent to Jerusalem as a show of force to intimidate Hezekiah, hoping that he would capitulate.
+When Hezekiah was king of Judah, we read of an invasion by the Assyrian army.
+They sent one group to Jerusalem as a show of force to intimidate Hezekiah, hoping that he would capitulate.
 The point of interest for this article is that the Assyrian army stopped on the highway to the fullers’ field (2 Kings 18:17; Isaiah 36:2), which also appears to have been near a good supply of water.
 Several years earlier, God had told Isaiah to go to the fuller’s field outside Jerusalem (Isaiah 7:3), which was probably the same field.

 Malachi 3:2 describes the coming of Jesus with some similes.
 He is said to be like a refiner’s fire and like fuller’s soap.
 The fire assists in the removal of impurities as part of purifying metal, while the soap helps a fuller clean a fleece.
 Both are examples of an “ingredient” that helps the cleansing process.

-In this passage, however, the cleansing being described is symbolic.
+In this passage, however, cleansing is symbolic.
 It is not describing refining of real metal or cleaning of a physical fleece; instead, it is describing the work of Jesus in cleaning up the world spiritually.
 So now let’s look at symbolic washing or spiritual cleaning.

 One thing that really stands out about cleanliness in the Bible is that it is often used symbolically.
 For example, even before the flood (long before the law of Moses), living things were categorised as clean or unclean, and this doesn’t seem to be based on whether a species is neat and tidy, large or small, mammal or insect.